Learning Multi-resolution Graph Edge Embedding for Discovering Brain Network Dysfunction in Neurological Disorders: Proposed Method

-The transform in \ref{sec:multi-resol-graph} requires eigendecompostion of a graph Laplacian (or estimating partial set of eigenvectors) which is computationally burdening.
-It may become a bottleneck when a graph has large number of nodes or there are multiple graphs matrices to transform.
-This is especially true considering our future applications where we will process multiple graphs to perform classification or regression.
-We therefore suggest an approximation of the transform in \eqref{eq:Ls} that significantly reduces computation with marginal error inspired by the approach in \cite{Hammond2011129}.
+The transform \eqref{eq:multi_resol_graph} requires eigendecomposition of a graph Laplacian (or estimating a partial set of eigenvectors) which can be computationally burdening, especially with a large number of nodes or graph samples.
+We therefore suggest an approximation of \eqref{eq:multi_resol_graph} that significantly reduces computation with marginal error, which extends the approximation in \cite{Hammond2011129} to our graph matrix transform.